 After installing, one way to set up your user profile is to run the command

 losant login.
 This will prompt you to enter your Losant account email address.
-If your user is not connected to a Single Sign-On Provider, you will be prompted to enter your password, and optionally your two-factor authentication code.
-If you do not have two-factor authentication enabled, just hit enter to skip two-factor authentication.
+If your user is not connected to a Single Sign-On Provider, you will be prompted to enter your password, and optionally your multi-factor authentication code.
+If you do not have multi-factor authentication enabled, just hit enter to skip multi-factor authentication.

 If you account is connected to a Single Sign-On Provider, you will be prompted to enter a User Token.